 19. Just Say "Yes" to Sleep

-Sleep the recommended seven to nine hours each night, as lack of sleep can heighten cravings towards comfort foods and plummet energy to be active throughout the day.
+Sleep the recommended seven to nine hours each night, as a lack of sleep can lead to weight gain.
+This is because inadequate sleep can heighten cravings towards comfort foods and plummet energy to be active throughout the day.

 A weight loss meal delivery service is a valuable, yet an effortless solution for those desiring weight loss without the time and effort needed to prepare a diet plan.

-Balanced meal plans delivered straight to your door can help you lose weight quickly and improve your health for the long-term!
+Balanced meal plans delivered straight to your door can help you lose weight fast and improve your health for the long-term!